 My aim in all this has to be: to help our family understand and engage with the Easter story.
 So I’ve rejected ideas which wouldn’t work yet while my kids are young – or those which might distract us from worshipping Jesus more.
 Here’s what I’m left with:

-1) We’ve already started some of the Easter stories from Alice’s wonderful blog (scroll down for Easter).
-If you have preschool children and you haven’t yet got the message about how much I LOVE Alice’s creative and playful re-telling of Bible stories, then you have a treat in store.
-(And you’re also probably blind and/or deaf.
-Get with it people – I’ve been moaning on about Play on the Word for an age.)
+We’ve already started playing out short sections of the Easter story.
 My 1-year-old is riveted, wanting to listen and join in when she can.
 My 3-year-old is deeply moved (and so am I – man, I’m going to be a wreck when he leaves home).
 He’s asking questions and responding to the story in powerful ways.

-4) We’ll make resurrection cookies on Easter Saturday.
+I hope we’ll make resurrection cookies on Easter Saturday.
 This is SUCH a cool idea you just have to take a look – I won’t up my word count unnecessarily.
-(And, again, I’m indebted to Alice for posting this link on her blog originally.)